 Introduction to SQL Super Key

 The following article provides an outline for SQL Super Key.
-Super Key in relational databases is an attribute or a set of attributes that uniquely identifies a row or a record in the database table.
+Super Key in relational databases is an attribute or a set of attributes uniquely identifying a row or a record in the database table.
 By attribute, we mean a field or column in the table.
-There can be more than one super key in the database and it can also be NULL.
-Super key can be considered similar to super set in relational algebra.
+There can be more than one super key in the database, and it can also be NULL.
+The super key can be considered similar to the super set in relational algebra.

 Example:

-Consider a relation that has A, B, C, D, E, F as attributes.
+Consider a relation with attributes of A, B, C, D, E, and F.

 R = {A, B, C, D, E, F}